LaurenceA/infrastructure/README.md

 ```
 cp ~/infrastructure/dotfiles/bashrc ~/.bashrc
 ```
+and log out then log back in.
 This does a few things.

+First, it provides the job submission helper scripts described below.

-First, we have two places to keep files $HOME and $WORK. $HOME is backed up, but is super constrained (about 20 GB). $WORK is much bigger but not backed up.
+Second, we have two places to keep files $HOME and $WORK. $HOME is backed up, but is super constrained (about 20 GB). $WORK is much bigger but not backed up.
 So, this `.bashrc` sets up caches to live in $WORK by default.

-Second, it is super-easy to make a gigantic mess when installing stuff in Python.
+Third, it is super-easy to make a gigantic mess when installing stuff in Python.
 To fix that, this .bashrc actually bans you from installing packages globally.
 So you can only install packages in a venv.
 The usual approaches is to navigate to your project directory and use:
 ```
 cd path_to_project/project_name
 python -m venv venv